SwiftGen/SwiftGen/README.md

 ```sh
 $PODS_ROOT/SwiftGen/bin/swiftgen …
 ```

+> Similarly, be sure to use `Pods/SwiftGen/bin/swiftgen` instead of just `swiftgen` where we mention commands with `swiftgen` in the rest of the documentation.

 _Note: SwiftGen isn't really a pod, as it's not a library your code will depend on at runtime; so the installation via CocoaPods is just a trick that installs the SwiftGen binaries in the Pods/ folder, but you won't see any swift files in the Pods/SwiftGen group in your Xcode's Pods.xcodeproj.
 That's normal: the SwiftGen binary is still present in that folder in the Finder._